mitchgollub/react-design-patterns/3/README.md

 import React, { useState } from 'react';

 function Counter() {
-  // times is our new state variable and setTimes the function to update that state. const [times, setTimes] = useState(0);
+  // times is our new state variable and use setTimes the function to update that state.
+  // useState sets the initial state of the variable const [times, setTimes] = useState(0);

   return (